-“Don’t make this ugly, Dillon, please,” continued Micheal, to McKlusky’s horror.
+“Don’t make this ugly, Dillon, please,” continued Michael, to McKlusky’s horror.
 “I can’t keep going, not while you’re lying and pretending…”

 By this time Dora was completely aware of what was happening.
 In her mind she’d joined the dots, the photo, the man breaking up with her husband.
 It was all making perfect sense to her.

-“As much as I loved those evenings after work,” continued Micheal like a tank crashing through McKlusky’s personal life, “I’m not prepared to be part of your lies!”
+“As much as I loved those evenings after work,” continued Michael like a tank crashing through McKlusky’s personal life, “I’m not prepared to be part of your lies!”